mac-comp127/painter/README.md

 `PainterApp` is the only one of the existing classes you will modify in this lab.

-You should understand the **API and general purpose** of the other classes, but you do **not** need to understand how they are implemented.
+You should understand the **public methods** and the **general purpose** of the other classes, but you do **not** need to understand how they are implemented.
 (You are of course welcome to read through them!
 But don’t get bogged down in the details.
-Let abstraction do its job.)
+Let abstraction do its job.
+The point of abstraction is that you can add to or change existing code without needing to understand _everything_ about it!)

 Try running the code.
 You should see a user interface for choosing a color and brush size.
 You should also see a single fuzzy blue dot on the screen — but it just sits there and doesn’t do anything.